-Sonoma Coast SP
+Sonoma Coast State Park

 Long sandy beaches below rugged headlands, a craggy coastline with natural arches and secluded coves are features that make Sonoma Coast State Park one of California's most scenic attractions.

 While the north coast weather can be foggy in the summer, it usually burns off by midday and the cool ocean breezes make the Sonoma Coast a haven for visitors seeking to escape the inland heat.

 The Sonoma Coast is comprised of several beaches separated by rock bluffs and headlands.
 Sonoma Coast SP spans 17 miles from Bodega Head to Vista Trail which is located approximately 4 miles north of Jenner.
 Beachcombers, fishermen, sunbathers and picnickers can access the beach from more than a dozen points along coast Highway 1.
 The Salmon Creek Ranger Station is located on Highway 1 midway between the South Salmon beach parking lot off of Bean Avenue and the North Salmon Beach parking lot.

 The weather can be variable and layered clothing is recommended.
 We suggest having a fully charged cell phone available for use in case of an emergency while visiting our parks.

 Bodega Head is the rocky headland that forms the entrance into Bodega Harbor.
 The harbor side provides a popular crabbing area along the jetty and the many hiking trails on the ocean side allow access to small, sandy coves and spectacular scenic views.
 The high cliffs offer excellent vantage points for observing migrating gray whales.